13 Amazing Experiences in Yogyakarta Worth the Money

 Unfortunately, the waters on the south side of Java are not quite suitable for swimming – the ocean is too turbulent.
 Even fishermen don’t have it easy and there is little fishing activity.

 One beach has something unique going for it.
-At Timang Beach, there is a gondola that connects it to a nearby isle.
+At Timang Beach, a gondola connects the coast with the nearby isle.

 But it works.
-And it is a popular tourist attraction (very picture worthy too!)
+It is a popular tourist attraction (very picture-worthy too!)

 Since Goa Jomblang is on the way, tours usually combine the two into a day tour.